RechercheStochastique/Shovel/docs/src/index.md

 If a quantum computer is simply viewed as a fancy random number generator, the question is: how can we design a circuit such that the measurements have the disired probability distribution.
 The library considers the measurements as random variable from a multinomial distribution.
 This distribution is used to approximate other distribution, discrete or continuous.

+!!! info "Just beginning"
+    This part is still at an early stage and will evolve quickly.
+Once I master the art of properly initializing a set of qubits it will grow faster.

+!!! tip "Don't hold your breath"
+    I need spare time to work on this.

 ```@docs
 # Defined in Initprob.jl
 shinit1qubit!
 shinit2qubits!
+ZYZdecomposition
 ```